Reolink - Be Prepared, Be Reolink

 In this comprehensive guide, we will unravel the secrets behind the inner workings of image stitching algorithms.

 Reolink builds innovative security cameras by incorporating advanced image stitching algorithms to synthesize expanded 180-degree panoramic video feeds in real-time.
-Specifically, our upcoming flagship dual-lens camera product, the Reolink Duo 3 PoE, demonstrates the enhanced surveillance capabilities unlocked by intelligent real-time video stitching.
+Specifically, our new flagship dual-lens camera product, the Reolink Argus 4 Pro, demonstrates the enhanced surveillance capabilities unlocked by intelligent real-time video stitching.

 If you're new to wide-angle security cameras or similar visual devices, you might still be curious about what image stitching refers to.
 Keep reading, and you'll find the answer!